UltraEngine/Documentation/CPP_OpenDir.md

 # OpenDir #
-This function opens a folder and can select a file in the operating system file explorer application.
+This function opens a folder.
+If a file name is specified, the folder will be opened with that file selected.

 ## Syntax ##
 - bool **OpenDir**(const string& path)